 The Cover: I am sure all of you readers have probably seen this cover many times before and had the same reaction.
 What the hell?
-Lois Lane steps into a body molder that turns her into a black woman!
-The body molder not only changes her skin color but gives her an afro, so we can assume that this machine alters them completely on a genetic level.
+Lois Lane steps into a body moulder that turns her into a black woman!
+The body moulder not only changes her skin colour but gives her an afro, so we can assume that this machine alters them completely on a genetic level.

 Why does Superman even have a machine that turns white people into black people anyways?

 The rating: 6/10: The scene on the cover did happen, but the dialogue didn’t.
 The zany outfit that Lois wore in the story also didn’t make its way onto the cover.
-I would have given this an 7/10 but this comic is so cringe worthy that I had to knock it down a point.
+I would have given this a 7/10 but this comic is so cringe-worthy that I had to knock it down a point.
 Robert Kanigher, you owe me 20 minutes of my life back.